Preference-based Online Learning with Dueling Bandits: A Survey: Learning from Non-coherent Pairwise Comparisons

-In a subsequent work by \citet{BuSzHu14}, an extended version of the top-k selection problem is considered.
-In the \emph{\Algo{PAC} rank elicitation problem}, the goal is to find a ranking that is ``close'' to the ranking produced by the ranking procedure $\cR$ with high probability.
-To make this problem feasible, more practical ranking procedures are considered.
-In fact, the problem of ranking procedures like Copeland is that a minimal change of a value $q_{i,j} \approx \frac{1}{2}$ may strongly influence the induced order relation $\succ^{\BIN}$.
-Consequently, the number of samples needed to assure (with high probability) a certain approximation quality may become arbitrarily large.
-A similar problem arises for $\succ^{\SE}$ as a target order if some of the individual scores $q_i$ are very close or equal to each other.
+The authors point out the fact that, regarding the induced order relation $\succ^{\BIN}$, ranking procedures such as Copeland might be strongly influenced by a minimal change of a value $q_{i,j} \approx \frac{1}{2}$.
+Consequently, the number of samples needed to assure (with high probability) a certain approximation quality $\epsilon$ may become arbitrarily large.
+A similar problem arises for $\succ^{\SE}$ as a target order if some of the individual Borda scores $q_i$ are very close or equal to each other.